alexanderaleskin/telegram_django_bot/README.rst

 Telegram Django Bot Bridge
 ============================

-This library provides a Python high-level interface for creating Telegram Bots.
+This library provides a Python high-level interface for creating Telegram Bots using Django.
 It standardizes the coding in the best practice of the web development.
-The library is based on `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_.
-It also provides viewset interface for managing data with.
+Based on `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_, it provides viewset interface for managing data with, alongside forms easily define interaction with Django model classes.

 If you start a new project, you could use `Telegram django bot template <https://github.com/alexanderaleskin/telergam_django_bot_template>`_ with preconfigured settings.